RaymondLaubert/LifeManagementAssistant/README.md

 # Background
 ***Building***
--
+- .

 ***Running***
--
+- .

 # Required Resources
--Knowledge of Java and possibly JavaScript or Python
+- Knowledge of Java and possibly JavaScript or Python